xiaolai/regular-investing-in-box/docs/en/README.md

 > * the careful choice of an investment;
 > * the complete execution of the regular investing plan.

 Regular investing is an excellent strategy.
 It's simple, direct, brutal and effective.
 However, it's rare to see people become successful by using it.
 One reason is that novices who have just entered the market are often unable to choose the best investment, so in most situations the best they can do is blindly follow the advice of truly successful investors who have shown excellent returns over the **long term**.
 They know that this is the only way for them to get more *alpha*.
 Unfortunately, those who choose to do this also have an inherent weakness, which is that, because they are actually ignorant, they can't be resolute.
-Just like when someone is driving and always feels like their own lane is moving too slowly, so they switch to the other lane, but then find out that their original lane was actually the fastest.
+It's just like when someone is driving and always feels like their own lane is moving too slowly, so they switch to the other lane, but then find out that their original lane was actually the fastest.

 Since all that regular investors do is buy, they definitely experience all of the bad days, including the worst days.
 However, precisely because of this, they also don't miss any of the good days.
 Again, the reason regular investing is effective is that it is naturally 100% in accordance with reality.